selby-botany/georeference-quality-control/README.md

     27122b87e1780cf2d01ae21af5ec4f59ce959994 20201226T214818 [DEBUG] cleaned: c_country='ecuador' c_state='' selbyNumber='53823' c_latitude='17.086' c_longitude='-61.799'
     27122b87e1780cf2d01ae21af5ec4f59ce959994 20201226T214819 [INFO] Reverse geoCode: {sn=53823, country="Ecuador", div1="", lat=17.08573, lon=-61.799254} => {country="Antigua and Barbuda", state="null", response={"place_id":"118516782","licence":"https://locationiq.com/attribution","osm_type":"way","osm_id":"150137622","lat":"17.0863473","lon":"-61.8009697004625","display_name":"Lebanon Moravian Church;Seaview Farm Moravian Church, Church Lane, Sea View Farm, Saint George, ANU, Antigua and Barbuda","address":{"place_of_worship":"Lebanon Moravian Church;Seaview Farm Moravian Church","road":"Church Lane","village":"Sea View Farm","region":"Saint George","postcode":"ANU","country":"Antigua and Barbuda","country_code":"ag"},"boundingbox":["17.0862361","17.0864356","-61.8010773","-61.8008621"]}}}
     27122b87e1780cf2d01ae21af5ec4f59ce959994 20201226T214819 [ERROR] SN-53823: country 'Ecuador' != reverse geocode 'Antigua and Barbuda'

 The first field in the log records is a "request identifier" unique to each command invocation.
 All the log records created by a command will have the same request identifier.

-The second field is a timestamp for the log entry.
+The second field is a timestamp for the log entry (in [ISO 8601 `YYYYMMDDTHHmmss` format](https://en.wikipedia.org/wiki/ISO_8601#Combined_date_and_time_representations)).

 ## Development setup

-1. Use the '--Xdebug' option to enable detais tracing (`set -xv`); setting the `GQC_DEBUG` environment variable to true will enable tracing at the start of the script rather than deferring it to options processing.
+1. Use the `--Xdebug` option to enable detais tracing (`set -xv`); setting the `GQC_DEBUG` environment variable to true will enable tracing at the start of the script rather than deferring it to options processing.

-2. Use the '--Xdev' option to run the docker image with local source and data directories mounted to the docker image.
+2. Use the `--Xdev` option to run the docker image with local source and data directories mounted to the docker image.

-3. Use the '--Xmount' option to add additional mounts to the docker image.
+3. Use the `--Xmount` option to add additional mounts to the docker image.

 4. Build image with `docker build -t botany-gqc .`